- Construction Estimating Software

 Other permits for such activities as well installation, septic systems, electrical wiring, plumbing, HVAC, driveways, etc. are obtained by, and paid for by each relevant contractor and the cost of these required permits are included in each contractor’s bid or contract price and will be in their name.

-The costs of these fees can be prohibitive.
+The costs of permits and fees can be prohibitive.
 Investigate them early on in your home building planning.

 Building permits must be posted in a conspicuous place.
 Sometimes, a building supply company can provide a permit display.Home Building Survey and Plot Plans